Royal Malay Regiment: Reconstruction during the British Military Administration

-By mid 1946, the idea of a multi-racial Malay Regiment, raised after the war, had been dropped due to opposition from state rules and governments.
+By mid 1946, the idea of a multi-racial Malay Regiment, raised after the war, had been dropped due to opposition from state rulers and governments.
 The all-Malay Malay Regiment would become part of a Federation Army of divisional strength thereby freeing up British regiments for other more strategic duties.
 The British plan to develop a strategic reserve of three brigades held in Britain would require the raising of more local regimental strength.
 The Overseas Defence Committee thereafter endorsed a gradual expansion of the Malay Regiment to six battalions by 1950 whereby the Malay Regiment would be used mainly for internal security, with multi-racial formations in the supporting arms.
 But in fact by 1954 it reached seven battalions at the height of The Emergency.

 The Malayan Emergency

 By 1948, the British Army had seven partially reformed Gurkha battalions in Malaya, in addition to two battalions of the Malay Regiment.
-By mid 1948, only three British battalions remained in Malaya to provide security to the Federation.
-The Malay Regiment also played a major role against the communist guerrillas of the Malayan National Liberation Army (MNLA) when an eventual seven battalions served during the Emergency, with the 3rd battalion, which was raised in 1948.
+By mid-1948, only three British battalions remained in Malaya to provide security to the Federation.
+The Malay Regiment also played a major role against the Malayan National Liberation Army (MNLA) when an eventual seven battalions served during the Malayan Emergency, with the 3rd battalion, which was raised in 1948.
 During the campaigns privates carried a No.4 and No.5 .303 service rifle in sporting guise to hide it for jungle warfare.
 A sling swivel on the side of the butt was one feature.
 Another was the flash eliminator on the muzzle designed to mask firing with a bayonet to affix.

-The regiment gained the 'royal' prefix in 1960 when many of its officers were still trained at RMA Sandhurst.
+The regiment gained the 'royal' prefix in 1960 when many of its officers were still trained at Royal Military Academy Sandhurst.
 It became the Royal Malay Regiment and by 1961 had a strength of 11 battalions.
 The Sovereign's Colours were received in 1963, seven years after Malaysia became an independent country.